On Russian Roulette Estimates for Bayesian Inference with Doubly-Intractable Likelihoods: Introduction

-and Monte Carlo estimates of the above expectations can be obtained by employing MCMC methods if other exact sampling methods are not available \citep{Gilks99,R:Robert+Casella:2010,Liu01,Gelman03}.
-To construct a Markov chain with invariant distribution $\pi({\boldsymbol\theta}|{\bf y})$, the Metropolis-Hastings algorithm can be used; a transition kernel is constructed by designing a proposal distribution $q({\boldsymbol\theta}'|{\boldsymbol\theta})$ and accepting the proposed parameter value with probability
+and Monte Carlo estimates of the above expectations can be obtained by employing MCMC methods if other exact sampling methods are not available (\cite{Gilks99}, \cite{RRobert+Casella2010}, \cite{Liu01}, \cite{Gelman03}).
+To construct a Markov chain with invariant distribution $\pi({\bolds\theta}|{\mathbf y})$, the Metropolis--Hastings algorithm can be used; a transition kernel is constructed by designing a proposal distribution $q({\bolds\theta}'|{\bolds\theta})$ and accepting the proposed parameter value with probability

-Clearly a problem arises when the value of the normalising term for the data density, ${\cal Z}({\boldsymbol\theta})$, cannot be obtained either due to it being non-analytic or uncomputable with finite computational resource.
-This situation is far more widespread in modern day statistical applications than a cursory review of the literature would suggest and forms a major challenge to methodology for computational statistics currently \citep[e.g.][]{moller2006efficient,besag1975estimation,besag1974spatial,green2002hidden,moller2003statistical}.
+Clearly, a problem arises when the value of the normalising term for the data density, ${\mathcal Z}({\bolds\theta})$, cannot be obtained either due to it being nonanalytic or uncomputable with a finite computational resource.
+This situation is far more widespread in modern-day statistical applications than a cursory review of the literature would suggest and forms a major challenge to methodology for computational statistics currently (e.g., \cite{moller2006efficient}, \cite{besag1975estimation}, \cite{besag1974spatial}, \cite{green2002hidden}, \cite{moller2003statistical}).
 We review and study methods which have been published in the Statistics and Physics literature for dealing with such distributions.
-We then study in detail how to implement a Pseudo-marginal MCMC scheme \citep{beaumont2003estimation,andrieu2009pseudo} in which an unbiased estimate of the target density is required at each iteration, and suggest how these might be realised.
+We then study in detail how to implement a pseudo-marginal MCMC scheme (\cite{beaumont2003estimation}, \cite{andrieu2009pseudo}) in which an unbiased estimate of the target density is required at each iteration, and suggest how these might be realised.